nf-core/mhcquant/docs/usage.md

 ### Full samplesheet

-The pipeline will auto-detect whether a sample is either a mzML or raw files using the information provided in the samplesheet.
+The pipeline will auto-detect whether a sample is either in mzML, raw or Bruker's tdf file format using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 4 columns to match those defined in the table below.

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below.